Feature First

 Schoenbrun explained why they decided to end the film the way it does, “Anytime I get to an ending that feels tilted too much toward a happy-ending or sad-ending extreme, I start to feel like I’m not doing my job… Transition leaves you traumatized for the rest of your life.
 Trans people will be unpacking pre-transition for as long as they live, as well as many other things out of their control.
 If the movie is giving you a feeling at the end of emancipation or transcendence, that’s a lie—and then I start to feel gross as an artist.”

 I realize now, it’s not a morbid ending at all.
 In fact, it’s quite bittersweet.
-Owen may not have accepted his true identity, but in those final moments, I felt as if Schoenbrun was speaking directly to me, telling me that “there is still time” for me.
+Owen may not have accepted his true identity, but in those final moments, I felt as if Schoenbrun was saying “there is still time”.
 It’s an ending that I’m sure trans audiences could get behind, but one that may leave some cis viewers feeling alienated.

-I Saw the TV Glow felt like a wake-up call to me and I’m sure it is for many other trans people as well.
+I Saw the TV Glow felt like a wake-up call as I’m sure it is for many trans people.
 It’s a cautionary tale to not end up like Owen.
 It’s hard to imagine that many cis people would be able to relate to this experience.
 While I Saw the TV Glow may appeal to all with its themes of self-discovery and identity, there is very much a divide in the reception that cis and trans people will have of the movie.

 The Intrinsic Transness of 'I Saw the TV Glow'